sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/index.rst

   1. educationLevel = 'masters'
   2. educationLevel = 'masters' && gender = 'female'
   3. educationLevel = 'masters' || gender = 'female'
+  4. Leave it empty to show particular stage to be displayed always.

 Below are the examples for adding various Stages